Hurakann/rest-api-sdk-java/README.md

 	// SDK initializaton
 	SDKTools.initialize("/Users/zgbjgg/sdk_config.properties");
 ```
-Now the SDK is ready for use!!
+Now the SDK is ready to use!!

 Manage the request
 ===================